 Littering.
 Intentional littering, throwing of papers, remains from food, in the classrooms, outside the classrooms, behind the dormitories or anywhere within the college campus

 IT and Acceptable Use.
-Violating the College’s Computer Use Policy
+Violating the College’s Computer Use Policy.

 Gambling.
-Gambling as prohibited by the laws of the State of Florida.
+Gambling as prohibited by the laws of the Gambia College.
 Gambling may include raffles, lotteries, sports pools and online betting activities.

 Weapons.
 Possession, use, or distribution of dangerous objects such as, axes, machetes, or knives with a blade of longer than four (4) inches, including the storage of any item that falls within the category of a weapon in the classroom or dormitories;

-Tobacco.
-Gambia College is a smoke-free campus.
-Smoking, tobacco or use, is prohibited in any space owned or leased by the College;
+Substance abuse.
+Gambia College is a smoke and substance abuse-free campus.
+Use of all forms of tobacco and other substances(illicit drugs) is prohibited in any space owned or leased by the College;

 Fire Safety.
 Intentionally or recklessly causing a fire which damages College or personal property or which causes injury;